ox-it/mox-blog/content/js-client-thoughts.rst

   application this project seeks to "polyfill" specific client-side only API's allowing your application to run on the server.

-Of course we aren't experts on this subject, these are just a few of the lessons we have learnt and wanted to share.
-If you have any questions feel free to comment or `send me an email <mailto:david.king@it.ox.ac.uk>`_.
+This covers just a few of the challenges we've encountered building a robust JavaScript client.
+Expect future posts to cover topics such as code quality, testing and server-side JavaScript.
+Of course if you'd like to hear about something in particular leave a comment or `send me an email
+<mailto:david.king@it.ox.ac.uk>`_.